gomorpheus/terraform-provider-morpheus/docs/resources/script_template.md

 ### Optional

+- `labels` (Set of String) The organization labels associated with the script template (Only supported on Morpheus 5.5.3 or higher)
 - `run_as_user` (String) The name of the user account the script should run as
 - `script_content` (String) The content of the script template
 - `sudo` (Boolean) Whether the script should run with sudo privileges